Duyi-Wang/cesg.alibaba.deeprec.modelzoo.benchmark/README.md

 - ***<u>`replicas: ` </u>*** the num of copies of pod(chief, worker and ps).

 - `affinity:podAntiAffinity:` antiaffinity setting to distribute pods on different nodes as much as possible.
-Not need to Cheif, because there is only one Cheif.

 - `volumes:` the statement of shared storage that will be mounted on docker to store checkpoint.